NHS Football Post Season Livestream

 Campaign funds will be received by Tim Marden

 Newberry Panther football viewership has grown tremendously.
-We had as many as 200 people watching a game live this season with 8500+ views.
+We had as many as 200 people watching our last game vs. Bradford.
+The interviews and games reached over 10000+ views.
 We thank you for sharing, commenting, and engaging with our the livestream broadcasts.

-The players tell us they enjoy going back on Saturdays and watching replays and reading your comments.
+The players and families tell us they enjoy going back and watching replays and reading your comments.
 Who knows, maybe it will attract new talent to the program too.

-Our Panthers won the District Championship and made it to the post season.
+Our Panthers will play Cocoa on Friday 11/29.
 They have worked hard and are poised to make a deep run in the playoffs.
-Our first game is Friday 7/15/24 at 7:30pm against Palatka.
+Our game against the Tigers will be a big one.
 If we win, we move on.

 If we are able to raise $550 this week for the post season livestreaming broadcast rights, we will be able to bring you the live action every step of the way on Facebook Live.
 All money raised will go directly to cover costs of the broadcast.